-Paintings, sculpture, artifacts – all great ways to get an educational, illuminating glimpse into an era or a culture.
-It’s no different for hooch.
-Whether you’re heading to Kentucky or Kinsale, Ireland, these seven institutions of, er, higher learning will give you much to ponder over your next dram.
+Whether you’re headed to Kentucky to broaden your bourbon expertise or Dublin for insights into Irish whiskey, these seven institutions of, er, higher learning will give you much to ponder over your next dram.

-While Ireland is not exactly the first place you think of when it comes to the storied history of wine, this little seaside spot housed in a circa 1500 stone castle was a well-traveled port for ships bound for Bordeaux, France.
-And, indeed, there are legitimate Irish connections, known as the Wine Geese, via marriage and trade to the French vin motherland (Chateau Clarke, the Lynch in Lynch-Bages, the Barton in Leoville-Barton) that are barrel-tight in their authenticity.
-And after strolling through this small but fascinating museum, you may even be convinced that French wine is not just a little bit green.
+While Ireland is not exactly the first place you think of when it comes to wine, this little seaside spot housed in a circa 1500 stone castle was a well-traveled port for ships bound for Bordeaux, France.
+And, indeed, there are legitimate Irish connections to France––those known as Wine Geese, who married and traded with French winemakers.
+After strolling through this small but fascinating museum, you may even be convinced that French wine, like the rest of us on St. Patrick’s Day, is a little bit Irish.

-Thanks to the passionate work of some spirited archeologists, the Distilled Spirits Council of the United States, American historians and preservation-minded distillers, the distillery that George Washington ran from 1797 to his death in 1799 was authentically rebuilt and launched more than 200 years after it began at his Mount Vernon estate.
+Thanks to the passionate work of archeologists, the Distilled Spirits Council of the United States, American historians and preservation-minded distillers, the distillery that George Washington ran from 1797 to his death in 1799 was authentically rebuilt more than 200 years after it began at his Mount Vernon estate.
 Twice a year at this working distillery, manager of historic trades Steve Bashore literally stokes the fires that fuel the old ways of whiskey distilling.
-But even when the stills are silent, it’s more than worth it to tour through this authentic glimpse into the past and see how the founding father himself found ever more spirited uses for his agricultural leanings.
-And yes, you can buy the booze too.
-Right now, there's an unaged rye ($98), a 2-year-old barrel-aged rye and a 2-year-old barrel-aged peach brandy ($188).
-By 2017, expect aged apple brandy and a 4-year-old barrel-aged rye.
-Hey, bottled history doesn’t come cheap, but it does taste good.
+But even when the stills are silent, it’s more than worth a tour for a glimpse into the past to see how the founding father himself made whiskey.
+You can buy it, too: unaged rye ($98), barrel-aged rye ($188) and peach or apple brandy ($125).

-This ambitious over-budget project recently opened its opulent doors on the Garonne River in Bordeaux, looking kind of like an oenophile’s dreamed-up version of James and the Giant Peach.
-It’s swooping design by XTU architects Nicolas Desmazieres and Anouk Legendre is meant to conjure the circling motion of wine swirled in a glass, and everything inside a full swan dive into it as well—and not just the juice of France.
-La Cité is meant to celebrate wine from everywhere, from its permanent exhibits to the trio of annually changings ones.
+This ambitious over-budget project opened its opulent doors on the Garonne River in Bordeaux looking kind of like an oenophile’s dreamed-up version of James and the Giant Peach.
+It’s swooping design by XTU architects Nicolas Desmazieres and Anouk Legendre is meant to conjure the circling motion of wine swirled in a glass.
+La Cité celebrates wine from everywhere, not just Bordeaux, in its permanent exhibits and trio of annually changing ones.
 And of course, there’s a wine bar, too.